pagkly/Zed/Investopedia3/Qualifying Event.md

 ## How Qualifying Events Work

-In the United States, most healthcare services are covered by private health insurance plans, with the remainder provided by government programs such as [Medicare and Medicaid](https://www.investopedia.com/articles/pf/07/medicare-vs-medicaid.asp).
-Many people receive health insurance through their employers who may cover all or part of the [premiums](https://www.investopedia.com/terms/i/insurance-premium.asp), or they can purchase a plan through the [Health Insurance Marketplace](https://www.investopedia.com/terms/h/health-insurance-marketplace.asp).
+In the United States, most healthcare services are covered by private health insurance plans, with the remainder provided by government programs such as [[Medicare and Medicaid]](https://www.investopedia.com/articles/pf/07/medicare-vs-medicaid.asp).
+Many people receive health insurance through their employers who may cover all or part of the [[premiums]](https://www.investopedia.com/terms/i/insurance-premium.asp), or they can purchase a plan through the [[Health Insurance Marketplace]](https://www.investopedia.com/terms/h/health-insurance-marketplace.asp).

 Typically, you can choose the type and amount of coverage based on your needs during open enrollment periods.
 Open enrollment periods are typically held at the end of the year with coverage starting at the beginning of the following year.
 For example, open enrollment for the Health Insurance Marketplace typically runs from November through mid-December.
 Once open enrollment is closed, you can't make changes to the type of insurance coverage selected, unless you experience a qualifying event.1